top of page

 For the 2025 Berkshire Hathaway Shareholders Meeting, (where Warren Buffett officially announced his retirement!!), I was responsible for the full suite of on-site experiential signage.
 From practical price displays to immersive, photo-driven moments, the work was designed to feel cohesive, polished, and fitting for such a landmark event.

-My goal was to balance clarity with warmth, designing signage that was informative but still had personality.
-I created two custom logo directions for the event branding, both presented to stakeholders, with the final version used across signage, merchandise, and print.
-The design system leaned on clean type, brand-appropriate color, and a tone that felt celebratory without being over the top.
+These designs balanced clarity with personality for signage was informative yet compelling.
+I created two custom logo directions for the event branding.
+The final version was used across signage, merchandise, and print.
+The design system leaned on clean type, brand-appropriate color, and a mild celebratory tone.

-This project involved tight timelines, vendor coordination, and on-the-fly adjustments.
-I worked closely with event planners, printers, and internal stakeholders to make sure every element landed on time and on spec, including scaling signage for different venues and materials.
-This flexibility helped us deliver a smooth, polished experience across all attendee touchpoints.
+This project involved tight timelines, vendor coordination, and quick turn adjustments.
+I worked closely with event planners, printers, and internal stakeholders to make sure every element landed on time and on spec.
+We delivered a polished experience across all attendee touchpoints.

 Merchandise & swag.